Navigating the London Coliseum Seating Plan

 If you're not looking forward to spending upwards of £100 on a single ticket at the London Coliseum, fret not.
 There's a way to enjoy the show without overspending.
 We are, of course, referring to value-for-money seats.
 The English National Opera, who manage the London Coliseum, have several discounts to ensure you can get tickets at an acceptable price.
 Most of these seats are available in the dress circle and upper circle section and you'll have to check with the theatre staff to know specific seat numbers.
 You can also opt for front side seats instead of rear central seats, since these are generally cheaper.

 Wondering how to score cheap and discounted West End tickets for Hairspray?
-Get splendid last minute deals on Hairspray tickets on Headout, your one-stop, on-demand mobile concierge.
+Get splendid last minute deals on The Nutcracker tickets and Hairspray tickets on Headout, your one-stop, on-demand mobile concierge.
 All you' need to've got to do is choose your show, select your seats, and arrive at the theatre on your selected day.

 More West End Guides